anasAloklah/phishing-link-detection/README.md

 the client side sends the URL using a browser extension to severe by Ajax

-the server  side analyzes the URL information and gets the feature and classification if the URL is safe or suspicious the server sends to the extension the statث of the URL if the URL is suspicious must show an alert for the user
+the server  side analyzes the URL information and gets the feature and classification if the URL is safe or suspicious the server sends to the extension the state of the URL if the URL is suspicious must show an alert for the user

 now there is some issue with the alert after updating the policy of the Chrome extension.